-Russia: Bank cost to income ratio, in percent:
+Russia: Bank cost to income ratio, in percent, 1996 - 2017:

-For that indicator, Bankscope provides data for Russia from 1996 to 2014.
-The average value for Russia during that period was 66.54 percent with a minumum of 39.35 percent in 2001 and a maximum of 98.79 percent in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1996 to 2017.
+The average value for Russia during that period was 65.1 percent with a minimum of 39.35 percent in 2001 and a maximum of 98.79 percent in 2010.

 Definition: Operating expenses of a bank as a share of the sum of net-interest revenue and other operating income.
 The numerator and denominator are first aggregated on the country level before division.
 Note that banks used in the calculation might differ between indicators.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.